MicrosoftDocs/winrt-api/windows.devices.input.preview/gazedevicepreview_id.md

 # Windows.Devices.Input.Preview.GazeDevicePreview.Id

 ## -description

-Gets a unique identifier for an eye-tracker device.
+Gets a unique identifier for the eye-tracking device.

 ## -property-value

-A unique identifier.
+The unique identifier.

 ## -remarks